adebola-alaba/Health-Insurance-Analysis-using-R/README.md

 - Ha: There is a significant difference in charges between the regions

 **Inference:** This shows that the regions have a similar central tendency as the p-value > 0.05.

+<ins>Correlation Test</ins>
+**7. Research Question: Are any of the variables correlated?**

+Inference: The results show that some variables are positively correlated:
+-	 Smoker and Charges variables have a correlation coefficient of 0.66.
+This indicates a strong positive correlation.
+It is no surprise because the insurance claims of smokers are expected to be higher due to the resulting health conditions from smoker such as damaged lungs, dental conditions etc.
+-	Age and Charges have a correlation coefficient of 0.53.
+This supports the fact that as people grow older, they tend to need more medical attention.
+Hence the increase in charges as we grow older.